-- A. Assets: Includes immediately available cash and investments such as savings and checking as well as other investments, including retirement or IRA funds, life insurance values, trust accounts, etc. The following are to be considered exempt and shall not be considered in determining whether the uninsured patient qualifies for an uninsured discount: - 1.
-Homestead property - 2. \$2,000 for the uninsured patient, or \$3,000 for the uninsured patient and one dependent residing together. - 3. \$50 for each additional dependent residing in the same household. - 4.
-Personal effects and household goods that have a total value of less than \$2,000. - 5.
-A wedding and engagement ring and items required due to medical or physical condition. - 6.
-One automobile with fair market value of \$4,500 or less. - 7.
-Patient must have less than \$10,000 in net assets.

-- B. Bad Debt Expense: Uncollectible accounts receivable that were expected to result in cash inflows (i.e. the patient did not meet the facility's Financial Assistance eligibility criteria).
-They are defined as the provision for actual or expected uncollectible expenses resulting from the extension of credit. - C. Financial Assistance: Health care services that were never expected to result in cash inflows, resulting from a provider's policy to provide health care services free or at a discount to individuals who meet the established criteria.
+- 1. Assets: Assets include immediately available cash and investments such as savings and checking as well as other investments, including retirement or IRA funds, life insurance values, trust accounts, etc. The following are to be considered exempt and shall not be considered in determining whether the uninsured patient qualifies for an uninsured discount: - a.
+Homestead property - b. \$2,000 for the uninsured patient, or \$3,000 for the uninsured patient and one dependent residing together. - c. \$50 for each additional dependent residing in the same household. - d.
+Personal effects and household goods that have a total value of less than \$2,000. - e.
+A wedding and engagement ring and items required due to medical or physical condition. - f.
+One automobile with fair market value of \$4,500 or less. - g.
+Patient must have less than \$10,000 in net assets. - Bad Debt Expense: Uncollectible accounts receivable that were expected to result in cash inflows (i.e. the patient did not meet the facility's Financial Assistance eligibility criteria).
+They are defined as the provision for actual or expected uncollectible resulting from the extension of credit. - 3.
+Financial Assistance: Health care services that were never expected to result in cash inflows.
+Financial Assistance results from a provider's policy to provide health care services free or at a discount to individuals who meet the established criteria. - 4.
+Financial Assistance Committee: A committee consisting of the Chief Financial Officer, the Corporate Director of Patient Financial Services, the Risk Manager, the Director of Case/Care Management, and the Director of Patient Relations, or a similar mix of individuals. - 5.
+Contractual Adjustments: Differences between revenue at established rates and amounts realized from third party payers under contractual agreements. - 6.
+Disposable Income: Annual family income divided by 12 months, less monthly expenses as requested on the application in Attachment II.